Please, I Beg You, Do Not Fuck Up My Timeline With 280 Characters Of Bullshit

 I’m a simple man.
 Father.
 Husband.
 Designer.
 Coffee enthusiast.
 Twitter user.
-And I beg you: please.
+And I beg you: Please.
 Do not ruin Twitter with 280 characters of bullshit.
 Please.
 Do not fuck this up.

 I just want a thing on my phone I can open up while I’m taking a shit or riding the subway (literally, after I typed the first sentence of this, I went to go take a shit in the office bathroom and read some tweets while shitting) and see some funny jokes or maybe a link to a news article.
 This is what I need Twitter for in my life.
 Here is the problem with 280 characters: